 Even a slight change in shelf space can affect the overall health of your store.
 And especially so if you consider the compound effect that occurs when you make such a change at multiple stores.

 3. By ensuring planogram compliance you can create a culture of accountability

 In the retail industry, it’s one thing to say you’re going to do something.
 It’s another to do it and do it properly too.
 That’s why accountability is so important.
 And especially so when it comes down to implementing planograms.

 Remember, we’re talking about the difference between making a sale and losing it.

-To create a culture of accountability, Head Office needs to instead follow up on the plan they set up to ensure it gets done.
-Store Communication Software can help here.
-It can help create an expectation at store level and store managers know they need to be up to date in case Head Office requests an update.
+To create a culture of accountability, your Head Office needs to follow up on the plan they set up to ensure it gets done.
+Store or Planogram Communication software can help here.
+It can help create an expectation at the store level, and store managers know they need to be up to date in case Head Office requests an update.

-Imagine you’re a customer and you walk into a store that hasn’t observed planogram compliance.
+Imagine you’re a customer and walk into a store that hasn’t observed planogram compliance.
 You’ll notice it immediately.